Agoric/documentation/CONTRIBUTING.md

 You must have **only one** `h1` per `.md` file.
 Be careful not to have too many `h2` and `h3` level headers on one page and that they aren't too long.
 Otherwise the sidebar menu for the page will be cluttered and hard to read and use.

-Individual pages do not automatically display a sidebar menu for their headers (As of 03/2021, VuePress documentation implies they do.
+Individual pages do not automatically display a sidebar menu for their headers (As of March 2021, VuePress documentation implies they do.
 We've filed a PR with them).
 To force an individual page sidebar menu, add the following YAML at the top of a page's source file (this file has this YAML at the top):
 ```js